• Skip to main content

 From Robots.txt to LLMS.txt - The Evolution No One Asked For

-It’s like robots.txt had a clever, slightly nerdier child that now runs content ethics at a global level.
+Basically, robots.txt had a clever, slightly nerdier child, and that child now has opinions about content ethics.

 What I Actually Did for Luckybeard